-- 1. Educators are required to base their educational program on an approved learning framework.
-There are two approved learning frameworks Windermere provides which outline practices that support and promote children's learning: - ➤ The Victorian Early Years Learning and Development Framework (VEYLDF) http://www.education.vic.gov.au/childhood/providers/edcare/Pages/veyladf.aspx?Redirect=1#link80 - ➤ My Time, Our Place: Framework for School Age Care in Australia https://www.education.gov.au/my-time-our-place - 2.
-The program should contribute to the outcomes for children found in the Early Years Learning Framework, as follows: - a.
+- 2. The program should contribute to the outcomes for children found in the Early Years Learning Framework, as follows: - a.
 The child will have a strong sense of identity - b.
 The child will be connected with and contribute to their world - c.
 The child will have a strong sense of wellbeing - d.
 The child will be a confident and involved learner - e.
 The child will be an effective communicator. - 3.
 The following must be documented for every preschool aged child: - a.
-Assessments of the child's developmental needs, interests, experiences and participation in the educational program. - b.
-Assessments of child's progress against the outcomes of the program. - 4.
-The following must be documented for every school aged child:
+Assessments of the child's developmental needs, interests, experiences and participation in the educational program.

-Approval Date: Jan 2013/Last Review: February 2018/Next review: May 2018/Page 2 of 6
+Approval Date: Jan 2013/Last Review: February 2025 /Next review: Feb 2026/Page 2 of 6

-- a.
-Evaluations of children's wellbeing

 - b.
-Evaluation of children's development

-- c.
-Evaluations of children's learning.

-- 5. A copy of the program cycle provided by Windermere is displayed by the educator at a place that families are able to see it.

-- 6. A copy of the program is at all times up to date and available for inspection on request.
+Assessments of child's progress against the principles, practices and outcomes of the approved learning frameworks, NQS or any other regulatory documents. - 4.
+The following must be documented for every school aged child: - a.
+Evaluations of children's wellbeing - b.
+Evaluation of children's development - c.
+Evaluations of children's learning. - 5.
+A copy of the program cycle provided by Windermere is displayed by the Educator at a place that families are able to see it. - 6.
+A copy of the program is at all times up to date and available for inspection, upon request.